 The baseline situation can be best described through reference to the local authorities in the Thames Water WRZs that have declared Air Quality Management Areas (AQMA).
 A local authority declares an AQMA when UK National air quality objectives are unlikely to be met.
-The local authorities which have declared an AQMA within their boundaries are illustrated in Figure D32.
+The local authorities which have declared an AQMA within their boundaries.
 There are 89 AQMAs in total within the Thames River Basin with the two main pollutants of concern being NO2 and PM10.
 The majority of the AQMAs in the UK have been declared as a result of emissions from road transport.